 The Earth is struck by lightning thousands of times each minute, so the Earth carries an enormous negative charge; it’s always electron-rich and can serve as a powerful and abundant supply of antioxidant free-radical-busting electrons that can be absorbed via your bare feet.

-If someone can get struck by lightning seven times, perhaps we can invent anti-gravity, sell it for $300 billion, cure cancer, make old age optional, get the world working together, clean up the planet, colonize a few more backup planets, then I can write a few 100 excellent songs in my spare time.
+If someone can get struck by lightning seven times, perhaps the True Strange News can invent anti-gravity, sell it for $300 billion, cure cancer, make old age optional, get the world working together, clean up the planet, colonize a few more backup planets, then write a few 100 excellent songs in our spare time.

 What would you do in an absurdly improbable universe?

 Guess what?
 You’re doing it.

 If you just scrolled to the bottom for the answer: Roy Sullivan has the most verified lighting strikes survived, with 7, plus 1 unofficial strike as a boy.
 In terms of unverified claims the record is 12 strikes survived by Melvin Roberts.

 How can we improve it?